 Always Be Probing

 Probes that you can see landing on the planet are filled with loot (they’re about twice as tall as a raider and emit a sort-of “radar pinging” sound that can be heard from quite far away).
 Probes are likely to give you high value loot that you can sell or use to build Medium Shields, among other things.
-Beware that breaching them may cause other ARCs nearby to show up.
+Beware that breaching them may cause other ARCs nearby to show up, but you can throw a smoke grenade at it before you start breaching to prevent it from calling any reinforcements.
 Raider caches work similarly but are placed on the map initially, they also emit a sort of pinging sound.

 Fresh or Stale Spawn, Know the Difference